IamSreeman/IamSreeman.github.io/_posts/2024-07-10-love-is-discrimination.md

 Lookism is not the only discrimination that is involved in choosing a person's significant other.
 How wealthy, influential, politically powerful, etc., is also considered.

-Another discrimination is that Kant thinks sex inherently violates the right of a person to be not treated as property.
+Another discrimination is that Kant thinks sex inherently violates the right of the other person to be not treated as property.
+This is an even stronger objection that is valid even when lookism, wealthism, etc, are absent.

 >“For the natural use that one sex makes of the other’s sexual organs is enjoyment, for which one gives oneself up to the other.
 In this act a human being makes himself into a thing, which ***conflicts with the right of humanity in his own person***.”
 [Metaphysics of Morals, p.
 62]